slegr002/IMDbAutomationTaskGit/README.md

 This is to prevent hackers from crashing the server.

 # Tasks
-1.Author tests and utilities to create an imdb account and to log into https://imdb.com a.Make sure you can create an account via the Create New Account form.
+1. Author tests and utilities to create an imdb account and to log into https://imdb.com
+  a.
+Make sure you can create an account via the Create New Account form.
-2.Script tests and utilities that adds any media searched for onto the watch list. a.Verify that you can add and remove items from the watch list. b.Verify that every sort by type modifies the list correctly.
+2.Script tests and utilities that adds any media searched for onto the watch list.
+  a.
+Verify that you can add and remove items from the watch list.
+  b.
+Verify that every sort by type modifies the list correctly.
 Automate one other piece of functionality of your choosing.
 Big or small.

-# The tests can be executed from the Test Explorer in Visual Studio
+### The tests can be executed from the Test Explorer in Visual Studio
-# I had to tweek some of the locators because there were instances where the webdriver could not find elements.
+###I had to tweek some of the locators because there were instances where the webdriver could not find elements.
-# But, it would be easier to discuss the code instead of me explaining in writing
+###But, it would be easier to discuss the code instead of me explaining in writing